-- 8. The project shall follow the Revised Geological Assessment and Revised JARPA figures as presented in the Memorandum Response to Information Request dated 8/14/23. - 9.
+- The project shall follow the Revised Geological Assessment and Revised JARPA figures as presented in the Memorandum Response to Information Request dated 8/14/23. - 9.
 Provide a final restoration planting plan with Site Development Activity Permit application. - 10.
 If archaeological resources are uncovered during excavation, developers and property owners must immediately stop work and notify Kitsap County, the Office of Archaeology and Historic Preservation and affected Indian tribes. - d.
-Traffic and Roads e.
-Fire Safety f.
-Solid Waste

-None at this time.

-None at this time.
+Traffic and Roads None at this time. - e.
+Fire Safety None at this time. - f.
+Solid Waste None at this time. - g.
+Kitsap Public Health District None at this time; see Environmental conditions.